colfordc/website/README.md

-This is Katie's website 0.0
+This is Katie's neat website 0.0